micronjs/micronjs/docs/reference/graphics/graphics.md

 ### drawSprite

-    drawSprite (img : [Image], x, y, width, height, angle, scaleX, scaleY, alpha)
+    drawSprite (path, x, y, width, height, angle, scaleX, scaleY, alpha)

-Note: if img is empty, the function will return.
+Path can be the full path to the image or the key used when the asset is loaded.

 ---

 ### drawSpriteCropped